lisandrofernando/PlayWrightJS/README.md

 # The syntax in playwright is page.locator().click to click, textContent() to get inner text, isVisible, isChecked, witFor(), fill(), pressSequentially() to enter a letter one by one.

 # PlayWrightJS
-# Variables in JS are loosely tight, which means they can hold any type of variables
+# Variables in JS are loosely tight, which means they can hold any type of variables type, number, string, boolean,undefinde, null
+# From ES6 engine js uses let and const to hold variables.
+To undestand data types in js use typeof()
 # The ES6 engine forward uses the let and const key words to define the variables.
 # The method typeof() in JS will tell what type of data type the varible is
 # Types of data types in JS: Number, String, Boolean, Undefined, null